Learn when and how to use the most popular type of survey question.

 Ranking questions are more difficult to analyze than regular multiple choice questions.

 They give you a sense of whether a respondent likes one answer choice more than another, but they don’t tell you how much more.
-So unless you are specifically interested in respondents’ preferences at the individual level and not just on average, ranking questions might add more complication to your survey than needed.
+Are mushrooms a close second or distant second favorite to the pepperoni lover?
+Unless you are specifically interested in respondents’ preferences at the individual level and not just on average, ranking questions might add more complication to your survey than needed.

 Multiple choice questions are the most common question type used on SurveyMonkey.
 It’s not just because they’re the question type most people consider to be the “standard.”
-They also have specific advantages that other question types don’t.
+They also offer specific advantages over other question types.

 It’s much easier to click a button than to type in a response.
 And the more accessible you make your survey the more completed responses you’ll get.